Heavy metals found in dark chocolate including Hershey's and Trader Joe's

 - Ghirardelli Intense Dark Chocolate 86% Cacao contained 36% less lead and 39% less cadmium.

 - Ghirardelli Intense Dark Chocolate Twilight Delight.
-Lead contained was 61% below the allowable level and cadmium 96% beneath its allowable limit.
+Lead contained was 61% below the allowable level and cadmium 96% below its allowable limit.

 - Valrhona Abinao Dark Chocolate 85% Cacao.
 Lead 63% and cadmium 73% below.